-Research has show that light in the red and near-infrared spectrum has a lot of benefits on the body.
-This light typically ranges from 620 nanometers (nm) in length, until to around 1000nm in length.
+Research has shown that light in the red and near-infrared spectrum has a lot of benefits on the body.
+This light typically ranges from 620 nanometers (nm) in length to around 1000nm in length.

-This 600-1000nm light range makes up a very small slice of the electromagnetic spectrum as seen below:
+This 600nm to 1000nm light range makes up a very small slice of the electromagnetic spectrum as seen below:

-In fact, it only comprises a small amount of the visible light spectrum we see from our naked eye.
+It only comprises a small amount of the visible light spectrum we see with our naked eye.

-Note - it does need to be noted that near infrared light at around 800-1000nm is actually invisible to the naked eye, but is included in the red light therapy 'range' due to it's health benefits.
+It does need to be noted that near-infrared light at around 800–1000nm is invisible to the naked eye, but it's included in the red light therapy 'range' due to its health benefits.

-This is why the Joovv combo panel shown below appears to only have half of the LED lights working - in fact all are working, but only the 660nm red light LEDs are visible and the 850nm NIR lights are invisible.
+This is why some red light panels appear to only have half of the LED lights working—all are working, but only the 660nm red light LEDs are visible, and the 850nm NIR lights are invisible.

 If you have spent a bit of time on my site, you will know that light has numerous effects on the body.

-Light does therefore not only function as a colour to illuminate your environment, but actually penetrates into the body, and subsequently has biological effects in that body.
+Light does, therefore, not only function as a color to illuminate your environment but actually penetrates the body and subsequently has biological effects in that body.
 Consider the following image.
-It shows how deep different types of light wavelengths penetrate into the body:
+It shows how deep different types of light wavelengths penetrate the body:

-As you can see, red light has a deep penetration depth of compared to other forms of light, such as UV, blue, green, or the longer infrared wavelengths, meaning that the red light can reach deeper bodily tissues.
+As you can see, red light has a greater penetration depth compared to other forms of light, such as UV, blue, green or the longer infrared wavelengths meaning that the red light can reach deeper bodily tissues.

-The deep tissue penetration also means that red light can have systemic effect on the human body, instead of the biological effects remaining localized in one specific area.
+The deep-tissue penetration also means that red light can have a systemic effect on the human body instead of the biological effects remaining localized in one specific area.

-The reason for the systemic effects, is due to red lights ability to stimulate ATP production.
+The reason for the systemic effects is due to the red light's ability to stimulate ATP production.

 The mechanism is based on absorption of red and near infrared photons by chromophores in the mitochondria (particularly cytochrome c oxidase), leading to increases of mitochondrial membrane potential, oxygen consumption, adenosine triphosphate (ATP), and a transient increase in reactive oxygen species (ROS).

-A reader of mine simplfied this paragraph with the following comment:
+A reader of mine simplified this paragraph with the following comment:

-It's the energy of the photon that's being utilize by the body.
-Just as a plant uses light energy to generate complex molecules via chlorophyl, our own chromophores utilize the energy of the photons to do much the same, just for a different set of reasons: changing membrane potential, enhancing oxygen utilization, generating ATP etc
+It's the energy of the photon that's being utilized by the body.
+Just as a plant uses light energy to generate complex molecules via chlorophyl, our chromophores utilize the energy of the photons to do much the same, just for a different set of reasons: changing membrane potential, enhancing oxygen utilization, generating ATP, etc.

-Because Red Light Therapy devices (and the LEDs often used in them) can be can made in such a way that they emit very specific light wavelengths, such as 630nm or 670nm, these LEDs have other advantages.
-Red light therapy devices aims to affect the mitochondria throughout the body.
-Mitochondria are the energy producing units of our cells.
+Because red light therapy devices (and the LEDs often used in them) can be made in such a way that they emit very specific light wavelengths, such as 630nm or 670nm, these LEDs have other advantages.
+Red light therapy devices aim to affect the mitochondria throughout the body.
+Mitochondria are the energy-producing units of our cells.
 Improving mitochondrial function will improve the overall health of your body.